 One day, he finds a TV he’s had his eye on for a steal at $299.99.
 He decides to treat himself and buys it on the spot.
 Within a few minutes.
 His phone lets him know that a purchase over $300 has been made on his account.
 He only panics for a few moments before remembering the giant television in his trunk.

-A user can create multiple alerts of the same type for the same account, allowing the user to receive a notification across any of our available delivery methods: Email, SMS and push notification (mobile only).
+An end user can create multiple alerts of the same type for the same account, allowing the user to receive a notification across any of our available delivery methods: Email, SMS and push notification (mobile only).

-How are alerts generated?
+How are account alerts generated?

 The Banno Platform runs a continuous cycle to see if alerts need to be sent for each account with alerts enabled.
 This cycle usually lasts just a few minutes, meaning alerts are sent as soon as possible.

 Rather than using the same processes our apps use to get balances and transactions, the cycle retrieves only the data it needs to ensure alerts are generated as quickly as possible.
 This means that balance alerts don’t need to retrieve all of an account’s transactions, and this means the cycle doesn’t rely on a user opening the app to get new data.

 The cycle runs in two parts: alerts that require checking transactions, and alerts that do not.
 As checking transactions is a relatively time-consuming process, we do not do so for accounts with only balance alerts set.
 This ensures that our cycle time is short, and that alerts are sent as fast as possible.

 Some alerts can also be configured for a given end user, rather than a single account.
 These notify that user when something happens regarding their account as a whole.

 Login from new device

 This notifies the end user when a device that has not used the Remember this device toggle is used to log into a Banno app.